polatefekaya/Zapper/README.md

 This is an experiment for signalR.
 I am testing my capibilites with TSL and SignalR.
-Trying to create an app similiar to Bank
+Trying to create an app similiar to a Banking System